Members of the College Board

 Jane Cowell OBE

-Jane Cowell has recently retired from her role as Director 16-19 Funding Allocations and Student Support with the Education and Skills Funding Agency.
+Jane Cowell was formerly a Director 16-19 Funding Allocations and Student Support with the Education and Skills Funding Agency.
 She was responsible for funding policy implementation and funding allocations to schools, colleges and other providers for 16-19 participation, post-16 High Needs Students and all post-16 Student Financial Support.
 Jane has spent her career in education and has held a number of leadership and management roles spanning colleges, HE, local authorities and the voluntary sector.
 She was awarded an OBE in the Queen’s Birthday Honours in 2017 for services to the Department for Education.
 Jane is also a trustee for the Love Music Trust for the Cheshire East Local Authority area and a member of the Co-op Academies Trust Board.

 Jane joined the Board as a member on 1 August 2019 and is a member of the Quality and Standards Committee.